slateci/slate-catalog/incubator/redis/redis/README.md

 ## Redis Container Access

 By the end of installation, the command `$ echo http://$NODE_IP:$NODE_PORT` returns a URL, for example: `http://128.135.235.190:31239` </br>
-A Python3 script example to access the Redis container would be:
+Below is an example of Python3 script `redis_test.py` to access the Redis container:

 ```python
 import redis